Agnij-Moitra/Q-Rand-Num/README.md

 # Q-Rand-Num

 Hello World!
-This is a Quantum Random Number Generator
+This is a Quantum Bitstring Generator

 To get started make sure you have python and pip, and that you are in the correct directorty run the following in your terminal if you are on MacOS or any Linux Based OS:
 ```